 NOTE: Students requiring two or more remedial classes and ORT 1003 Student Success will not be allowed to declare the Associate of Arts or an Associate of Science degree until ORT 1003 is completed with a minimum grade of "C".
-These students will be registered at Associate of General Studies students for the first semester and then moved to the appropriate degree after completing ORT 1003.
+These students will be registered as Associate of General Studies students for the first semester and then moved to the appropriate degree after completing ORT 1003.

-Student Learning Outcomes for A.S.
-CRJ Program
+Student Learning Outcomes for AS Criminal Justice Program

-- 1. Students will recognize and define criminal justice processes, terminology, and history. - 2.
-Students will demonstrate knowledge of theories associated with the causes of crime. - 3.
-Students will develop and understanding of various approaches to addressing crime. - 4.
-Students will be able to identify primary branches of the Criminal Justice System and their respective role
+- Students will develop a knowledge of the Criminal Justice System. - 2.
+Students will demonstrate knowledge of theories associated with the causes of crime. - Students will develop an understanding of various approaches to addressing crime. - 4.
+Students will be able to identify primary branches of the Criminal Justice System and their respective roles.